The Scotchstorm

 How much is the entry fee?

-The entry fee for a car and either one or two people is £1,450, covering all the hotels, a full itinerary, on-the-road support from our trusty Volvo, loan of a two way radio, a rally sticker pack, and breakfast on every morning of the trip.
+The entry fee for a car and either one or two people is £1,650, covering all the hotels, a full itinerary, on-the-road support from our trusty Volvo, loan of a two way radio, a rally sticker pack, and breakfast on every morning of the trip.
+This is a little higher than the 2026 entry fee, as for 2027 we've added in a second night in a nice hotel on the Isle of Skye , to make the trip a day longer, and even more unforgettable.

-Whichever option you choose, just get in touch to reserve a place on the trip, with a £200 deposit being payable to secure your place on the trip.
+If you'd like to reserve a space on Scotchstorm 2027, a £200 deposit will secure your place on the trip.
 This is fully refundable should your circumstances change, up to when the balance of the entry fee is due, three months before we hit the road.

 And if you have any further questions, or if you’d like to reserve a place on the trip, get in touch via ben@pub2pubadventures.com , and hopefully, we'll be seeing you up in the highlands this winter.